 We let a random number generator decide for us.
 The list shows up in our team stand-up channel in Slack.
 Knowing who’s next keeps the meeting flowing.

-Does anyone need further assistance to complete their task for the day?
+Does anyone need further assistance to complete their tasks for the day?
 While each person talks, any mention of needing to speak with a coworker is logged as a follow-up and entered into our “standup” channel in Slack.

 Don’t worry, To-Do Bot will let me know if I have any follow-ups that day.

-Last, there is a quick discussion of the new follow-ups.
+Lastly, there is a quick discussion of the new follow-ups.
 A quick review of the follow-up list determines the order, so everyone gets their chance to talk to the boss if needed.
 Now it’s flow time!

 But What If I’m Not Standing Up